 Alexander C. Taylor

-Since taking the helm in 2018, Cox Enterprises President and Chief Executive Officer Alex Taylor has led the company's core operating businesses in broadband, automotive services and media through significant transformation while also strengthening its employee-centric and customer-focused culture.
+Since taking the helm in 2018, Cox Enterprises Chairman and Chief Executive Officer Alex Taylor has led the company's core operating businesses in broadband, automotive services and media through significant transformation while also strengthening its employee-centric and customer-focused culture.

-Alex has infused an even greater sense of purpose into the 123-year-old company with his vision to Empower People Today to Build a Better Future for the Next Generation.
+Alex has infused an even greater sense of purpose into the 124-year-old company with his vision to Empower People Today to Build a Better Future for the Next Generation.
 Under his leadership, Cox has embraced flexible work schedules, provided enhanced health and wellness benefits, and continued its long history of promoting an inclusive and diverse environment for employees.
 During his tenure as CEO, Cox has been recognized as a Top Workplaces USA (2018-2021); Great Place to Work Certified (2020-2021); Fortune magazine’s Best Workplaces for Women and Millennials (2020); Forbes, “The Best Employers for Diversity” (2020 and 2021) and Diversity Inc’s Top 50 Companies for Diversity & Top 50 Companies for ESG (2021).

 Alex earned his bachelor's degree in science with a focus on human and organizational development from Vanderbilt University and lives in Atlanta.
 An avid outdoorsman and conservationist, he enjoys hiking and camping with his family.
 He wrote, “The Longest Cast: The Fly-Fishing Journey of a Lifetime,” and donated the royalties to organizations that protect fishing sanctuaries.